 Getting to ‘Ohana

-We had a 7:25 pm dinner reservation and took off from POP Century to the Polynesian Resort.
+Having a 7:25 pm dinner reservation, we took the bus from POP Century to the Magic Kingdom.
 Although we considered using an Uber, we opted to take the bus to the Magic Kingdom, and catch the monorail to the Polynesian.

-We easily snagged a bus and headed for the monorail.
-As we surveyed the mass of people exiting Magic Kingdom, we knew we had a problem.
+However, as we surveyed the mass number of guests exiting Magic Kingdom, we realized we had a problem.
 This night was a Mickey’s Very Merry Christmas Party, and Magic Kingdom closed at 6 pm that night.
-The lines were soooo long for the monorail, and the idea of being packed like sardines REALLY stressed me out.
+Therefore, the lines were soooo long, and the idea of being packed like sardines REALLY stressed me out.

 We asked a Cast Member, and they suggested taking the ferry to the Polynesian.
 The line didn’t look too bad, so we trekked down to the dock.
 Well, the first boat filled up and left.
 Then, the second literally loaded two people, then left!
 What in the world?

 At this point, we were really worried about making it there on time.
 Just as I was about to panic, we boarded a ferry.
 The ferry is a totally awesome way to get there IF you’re not in a hurry to get somewhere or don’t go at park closing.
-We decided we would spring for an Uber next time.
+Next time, we will spring for an Uber.

 The Polynesian dock is a little ways off from the rest of the resort so we were unsure which way to go.
-As we walked toward the building, we asked a Cast Member which way to ‘Ohana.
+As we walked toward the building, we asked a Cast Member for directions.
 He replied that we need to follow the smoke from a huge building.
 Man, this was our dinner cooking!!
-I was getting majorly excited at this point.
+I (Susan) was getting majorly excited at this point.
 Bring on the meat!!
+After jogging to the building, we took the stairs to the second floor for check-in.
+I (Susan) was stressing because we were 10 minutes late.

-We used the side stairs, not through the main lobby (we realized this later).
+Also, we realized later we used the side stairs and not the main entrance.
 The first Cast Members we saw were at a small podium so we asked about checking in.
 She must have seen the stress on my face because she reassured me we were fine and checked us in there.

 This was really nice of them, because the actual check-in desk was at the entrance of the restaurant, not here.